idachev/autohomebackup/README.md

 In order to use the script you need to do the following:
  1. Have a Dropbox account
  2. Create a Dropbox App Folder - you can create such application folder from your Dropbox account here [Dropbox Apps](https://www.dropbox.com/developers/apps).
- 3. Make a Dropbox SDK PHP authentication file - steps are listed here [Dropbox SDK PHP - Get a Dropbox API key](https://github.com/dropbox/dropbox-sdk-php#get-a-dropbox-api-key).
+ 3. Make a Dropbox API token - steps are listed here [Generate Access Token](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/).

-These steps are done only once and you should do them from your local Linux box.

-It is preferred to use a Dropbox App authentication, check the [Dropbox SDK PHP - Get a Dropbox API key](https://github.com/dropbox/dropbox-sdk-php#get-a-dropbox-api-key) documentation.
+It is preferred to use a Dropbox App authentication.

 ## Setup

-Please make your own config file for better managment.
+Please make your own config file for better management.
 You could see detailed description of the config options in the script itself.

 Check examples below.